-In 2018, California passed a new type of bill (AB 626) which allows for “microenterprise home kitchen operations” was passed on September 18th, 2018 and will go into effect on January 1st, 2019.
+In 2018, California passed a new type of bill (AB 626) which allows for “microenterprise home kitchen operations” was passed on September 18th, 2018 and went into effect on January 1st, 2019.

 - Live in a county/city that creates an ordinance for it

 - Make and sell your food on the same day